shelleyolivia/learn-tutorials/near/cross-contract-calls.md

 Normally, we would create a UI at this point, but since we're calling this from elsewhere, let's move on the second contract.

-# Step 4 - Create a new contract for `Calculator Caller`
+# Step 4 - Create a new contract for Calculator Caller

-> Keep the tab open that you've been working on, you're going to need the ID of the contract you just created later.
+Keep the tab open that you've been working on, you're going to need the ID of the contract you just created later.

->
-> The rest of the ID is the prefix "dev-" to be something like `dev-159372XXXX-XXXXXXX`.
+The rest of the ID is the prefix "dev-" to be something like `dev-159372XXXX-XXXXXXX`.
 In fact the ID of the contract is just the NEAR account created for the contract by Gitpod automatically.

->
-> You can read more about [accounts on the NEAR platform here](https://docs.near.org/docs/concepts/account).
+You can read more about [accounts on the NEAR platform here](https://docs.near.org/docs/concepts/account).

 So let's make another smart contract.
 Following the same steps as before in a _new_ tab or window...

-In a new browser tab or window

 * Open another new Token Contract Project in [Gitpod](https://gitpod.io/#https://github.com/near-examples/token-contract-as)
 * You should see a **Create Fresh Workspace** box at the top of your window